Yahweasel/libav.js/README.md

-This is a compilation of the libraries associated with handling audio in ffmpeg—libavformat, libavcodec, libavfilter, libavutil and libswresample—for WebAssembly and asm.js, and thus the web.
+This is a compilation of the libraries associated with handling audio and video in ffmpeg—libavformat, libavcodec, libavfilter, libavutil and libswresample—for WebAssembly and asm.js, and thus the web.
 It is compiled via emscripten.
 This compilation exposes the *library* interface of ffmpeg, not ffmpeg itself, and there is a separate project by a different author, ffmpeg.js, if what you need